Vegetable oil cooking spray

 Fold four 18-inch-long pieces of foil in half; unfold and coat inside with cooking spray.

-Fold foil to close and crimp 2 sides of each packet, leaving 1 side open; pour 1/4 cup wine into each packet.
+Fold foil to close and crimp 2 sides of each packet, leaving 1 side open; pour 1/4 cup broth into each packet.